 Balancing start-up costs with start-up funding

-Keep in mind that, since your start-up cost entries represent money spent, if you don't have a Financing entry to balance them, your financial statements will show you having negative cash flow in the months before you start earning revenue.
+Keep in mind that your start-up cost entries represent money spent.
+If you don't have a Financing entry to balance them, your financial statements will show you have negative cash flow in the months before you start earning revenue.

-Depending on your business scenario, you may want to balance these start-up entries with a representation of the funds you're using to make these purchases - for example, an Investment or Loan entry.
-You might already have these funds, or perhaps the entry represents funding you need.
+Depending on your business scenario, you should balance these start-up entries with a representation of the funds you're using to make these purchases - for example, an Investment or Loan entry.
+You might already have these funds, or perhaps the entry represents your needed funding.

 There's no hard-and-fast rule here; there are also cases where a new business might show negative cash flow in the start-up months and then start showing positive cash flow later, after revenues begin.
-If you're not sure of the best option for your business, you may want to consult your financial advisor.
+If you're unsure of the best option for your business, consider consulting your financial advisor.

 Figuring out how much start-up funding you require

 Once you've entered your start-up costs and assets into the forecast, the Cash Flow statement can give you a baseline sense of how much starting cash you might need.
-It's useful to consider the Cash at end of period line of this statement, and locate the largest deficit balance that appears in the first 12 months of your forecast.
+It's helpful to consider the Cash at End of Period line of this statement and locate the largest deficit balance that appears in the first 12 months of your forecast.
 This number is a good starting point for determining your needs:

-Keep in mind, however, that this may only be a starting point.
+However, remember that this may only be a starting point.
 You may also need some additional cash buffer to cover your first months of operating expenses.
 You might have more asset purchases planned in the near future.
-If you're not sure what the bigger picture of your starting cash needs will be, consult your financial advisor for more help.
+If you need clarification on what the bigger picture of your starting cash needs will be, consult your financial advisor for more help.